 Mudgeeraba Rural Fire Brigade is one of the most active and professionally focused volunteer fire units in Queensland.
-Our members train every week in firefighting skills and knowledge in preparation for the Queensland fire season which happens between August and October every year.
+Our members train every week in firefighting skills and knowledge in preparation for the Queensland fire season which happens between August and December every year.
 We provide structured ongoing training with all members completing Fire Management 1 (FM1), a First Aid certificate and in the field experience alongside senior firefighters.
 If you are over 16 you are eligible to attend training.

 Fire Danger Rating System

 The new Fire Danger Ratings have now been implemented nationwide.
 For further details on what these ratings mean, please refer to the Queensland Rural Fire Service Fire Danger Rating page.

 To confirm current fire ban details, check the Queensland Rural Fire Service Fire Ban page or for Gold Coast residents please ring Rural Operation’s (Worongary office) on (07) 5587 4101 during business hours.